gabrielaraujof/gabrielaraujof.github.io/about/index.md

 ### Quick facts about me

 - I ran away from home when I was 3 years old.
-- In seventh grade, my math and physics exams always had an extra question.
+- In seventh grade, my challenge in life was to take tests with an extra question.
 - I never had a video game console --- poor me!
 - I was 17 when my father bought our very first computer.
 - And just six months later it was my first day in Computer Science college.